HarshK200/Progress-app/README.md

 [x] - Basic UI setup
-[x] - Figure out the Data Structure for Serialization [x] - FIX THE hover:bg-opacity-30 in List.tsx! it doesn't work
+[x] - Figure out the Data Structure for Serialization [x] - FIX: the hover:bg-opacity-30 in List.tsx! it doesn't work

+[ ] - FIX: all the stupid re-renders that are happening becuase of you using a single DataState object instead use jotai AtomFamily to break that big-fat-chonky state down into atoms its own atoms.

 [ ] - Add new ListCard button
 [ ] - Add new List button